ixmaps/IXmapsClient/README.md

 ## Install and build packages

-You will need the iojs version of node and build tools for your OS installed.
-For node installation, https://github.com/creationix/nvm seems to work well.
+You will need the iojs version of node. iojs is currently version 2.0.1.
+For installation, https://github.com/creationix/nvm seems to work well.
 Once installed, use `nvm install iojs`

+You will also need appropriate build tools for your OS installed (eg build-essentials, or on Mac OS, the basic XCode).

 Then: